 It was exhausting, the pay wasn’t good and the travelling expensive and challenging for band members John Dudgeon, Tony Dunning, Ray Angrove, keybordist Bob Forrester and bassist Rob Cockell.
 The young rock-R&B band Steel River from Toronto’s east end had Canadian and American chart hits with “Ten Pound Note“, “Southbound Train” and “Mexican Lady” and their albums “Weighin’ Heavy” and “A Better Road” in 1971 & 1972.
-Almost forgotten by fans today were their extensive touring in Canada and their two American tours starting in Knoxville, Tennessee on February 4th, 1971 with Sly and The Family Stone.
+Almost forgotten by fans today were their extensive touring in Canada and their three American tours starting in Knoxville, Tennessee on February 4th, 1971 with Sly and The Family Stone.

 This was followed by dates in Detroit on Feb 12th; Dayton, Ohio on the 19th; Feb 20th in Athens, Ohio with Steppenwolf & Edwin Starr then travelling to Columbus, Ohio on Feb 21st; Scranton, Penn on Feb 26th (again with Steppenwolf); Buffalo, NY on Feb 28th with Three Dog Night; a media showcase in New York, NY at Unganos on Mar 2-3-4th and on to Philadelphia, Penn with Melanie on Mar 5th.
 Throughout March there were 18 more one-nighters in the US mid-west, packaged by David Krebs at William Morris Agency with the top rock bands of the era.
 They played concerts in Columbus, Bloomington, Chicago, Akron, Morris, Carbondale, Champagn, Grand Bend, Minneapolis, Milwaukee, Indianapolis, Cincinnati, Dayton, etc.